viamrobotics/docs/docs/try-viam/_index.md

 If you want to control and automate your rover with Python or Go, use the [Viam SDKs](/program/sdk-as-client).

-Viam also exposes exposes a gRPC [API for robot controls](https://github.com/viamrobotics/api).
+Viam also exposes a gRPC [API for robot controls](https://github.com/viamrobotics/api).

 Both the API and the SDKs support [WebRTC](https://webrtcforthecurious.com/).
 The SDKs provide a wrapper around the viam-server [gRPC](https://grpc.io/) API and streamline connection, authentication, and encryption against a server.